binlecode/grails-appinfo/README.md

 Grails-appinfo Grails plugin is a set of convenient utilities for application system details, health-check, configuration and monitoring at runtime.

-This Grails plugin builds on top of spring boot actuator API and enhances its endpoints.
-It also builds a bootstrap based monitoring UI console by leveraging CSS and chart builders from [grails-actuator-ui](https://github.com/dmahapatro/grails-actuator-ui).
+This Grails plugin builds on top of spring boot actuator API with Grails specific enhancements on stock actuator endpoints.

-**All the credits of bootstrap custom UI styles go to the grails-actuator-ui plugin authors.**
+Besides REST JSON endpoints enhancement, this plugin also provides a monitoring dashboard inspired by from [grails-actuator-ui](https://github.com/dmahapatro/grails-actuator-ui).

+The UI console is built on bootstrap with CSS framework from [AdminLTE](https://adminlte.io/).

 This repository contains source code of Grails-appinfo plugin, and a testing sample host Grails application.